Skip to content

 Visit a tropical jungle

 Bukit Timah Nature Reserve takes you back to a time when Singapore was swathed in virgin rainforest.
-Home to an incredible variety of insects, birds and plants with good walking trails this is a great place to acclimatise before exploring other tropical jungles of Asia.
+Home to an incredible variety of insects, birds and plants with good walking trails this is a great place to acclimatize before exploring other tropical jungles of Asia.

 Recommended hotels in Singapore